Before You Proofread

 - Where you proofread is important!
 Effective and efficient proofreading requires extended focus and concentration.
 If you are easily distracted by external activity or noise, proofread in a quiet corner of the library rather than at a table in Starbucks.

 - Proofread in several short blocks of time.
 Avoid trying to proofread you entire paper all at once, otherwise, it will be difficult to maintain your concentration.
 A good strategy is to start your proofreading each time at the beginning of your paper.
 It will take longer to make corrections, but you'll be amazed at how many mistakes you find in text that you have already reviewed.

 In general, verb tense should be in the following format, although variations can occur within the text depending on the narrative style of your paper.
 Note that references to prior research mentioned anywhere in your paper should always be stated in the past tense.

-- Abstract--past tense [a summary description of what I did]
+- Abstract--past tense [the summary description of what I did]

 - Introduction--present tense [I am describing the study to you now]

-- Literature Review--past tense [the studies you are reviewing have already been written]
+- Literature Review--past tense [the studies I reviewed have already been written]

-- Methodology--past tense [the way that you gathered and synthesized data has already happened, otherwise, how could you write your paper?]
+- Methodology--past tense [the way I gathered and synthesized data has already happened]

 - Results--past tense [the findings have already been discovered]